Nexmo/nexmo-developer/_partials/reusable/link-facebook-to-nexmo.md

 At this point your Nexmo Account and this Facebook Page are linked.

-## Step 2: Link your Facebook Page to your Nexmo application
+## Part 2: Link your Facebook Page to your Nexmo application

 Once your Facebook page is linked to your Nexmo account, it becomes available for use by any of your applications.
 Here is how to link the page to a Nexmo application: